RunhangShu/RunhangWebsite/content/en-about.md

 provide great insights about designing a personalized microbial cocktail for human health.

+***Microbiome and host epigenome***
+Microbe and human share very similar langugae in the epigenetic modifications.
+Besides, many of microbiome-derived metabolites are involved in the biological process of epigenetic programming.
+The role of the cross-kingdom communication in driving many diseases including cancer has been unfolding.
+My goal is to apply computational tools to identify microbiome-associated links between epigenetic markers and diseases.
+These epigenetic markers and microbiome signature provide both cancer early diagosis and potential microbiome-based treatments.

 **Advocation**

 -   "Understanding how microbes affect health and the biosphere requires